Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/LibTIFF/README.md

   * When compiling with cpeGNU in partition/G, we needed to unload rocm as it was trying to link with ROCm while producing an error when running.

+  * Ensuring that in the whole chain of dependencies no unnecessary libraries are picked up, turned out to be essential for `cpeAMD`.